Bernard Freyberg, 1st Baron Freyberg: Post-war

-King George VI raised Freyberg to the peerage as Baron Freyberg of Wellington in New Zealand and of Munstead in the County of Surrey in 1951.
+King George VI raised Freyberg to the peerage as Baron Freyberg, of Wellington in New Zealand and of Munstead in the County of Surrey, in 1951.

-After his term as New Zealand Governor-General had finished, Freyberg returned to England, where he sat frequently in the House of Lords.
+After his term as New Zealand governor-general had finished, Lord Freyberg returned to England, where he sat frequently in the House of Lords.
 On 1 March 1953 he became the Deputy Constable and Lieutenant-Governor of Windsor Castle; he took up residence in the Norman Gateway the following year.

 Freyberg died at Windsor on 4 July 1963 following the rupture of one of his war wounds, and was buried in the churchyard of St Martha on the Hill near Guildford, Surrey.
-His wife is buried at his side, and their son, who had been awarded the Military Cross, at the end of their graves.
+His wife is buried at his side, and their son, who had been awarded the MC, at the end of their graves.

 Tributes

 An athlete as well as a soldier, he is memorialised in the name of the Ministry of Defence's headquarters, a stadium in Auckland and Wellington's swimming pool on the site of his early victories.
 A number of streets are named after him including Freyberg Place in front of the Metropolis tower in central Auckland where there is a statue of him.

 Auckland's Freyberg Place (also known as Freyberg Square) was opened in 1946; Wellington's Freyberg Pool in Oriental Bay opened in 1963; and Auckland's Freyberg Field opened in 1965.
-The 15-story Freyberg Building in Aitken Street, Thorndon, Wellington, was built in 1979.
+The 15-storey Freyberg Building in Aitken Street, Thorndon, Wellington, was built in 1979.
 The adjacent Freyberg House built in about 2007 was demolished in 2018 after being damaged by the 2016 Kaikoura earthquake.
 Freyberg High School in Palmerston North opened in 1955.

 The Sir Bernard Freyberg Cup is awarded to the winner in single sculls at the New Zealand Rowing Championship.

 In November 2016 a blue plaque was unveiled at 8 Dynevor Road, Richmond, where he was born and a VC commemorative paving stone was unveiled to him outside Richmond Station by the Mayor of Richmond and the present Lord Freyberg.